aep-dev/aep.dev/aip/general/0193/aip.md

 - The `type` field is intended to support comparison as an opaque sequence of code points, and therefore **must not** change (even by case folding or other normalization, e.g. "invalid_auth" and "Invalid_Auth" are distinct).
-  Values for this field should be 0-63 characters, and use only lower-case letters, numbers, and the `-` character.
+  Values for this field should be 0-63 characters, and use only lower-case or upper case letters, numbers, and the `-` character.